-specifies that the following text is a legal XMP element:
+''' specifies that the following text is a legal XMP element:

-''' <xmp>Here's a title.
+<mp>Here's an example.
 It looks like it has <tags> and <!--comments--> in it, but it does not.
-Even this </ is data.</xmp> '''
+Even this </ is data. '''

 The string </ is only recognized as the opening delimiter of an end tag when it is "in context," that is, when it is followed by a letter.
 However, as soon as the end tag open delimiter is recognized, it terminates the CDATA content.
 The following is an error: